-Bacterial Dysbiosis: How This Insidious Gut Problem Could Be The Root Of All Your Health Problem
+Bacterial Dysbiosis: Why This Insidious Gut Problem Could Be The Root Of All Your Health Problems

 You are less human than you think.
 In fact, one could say you are a sophisticated host for the microbiome!
 At 100 trillion, your gut contains 10x more beneficial microbes than your own human cells.